lisaogren/url-composer/README.md

 Everything is optional.
 So calling `url.build()` without any parameters would just generate an empty `String`.

+*Note: Path and query parameters are encoded using `encodeURIComponent`*

 ## Path options

 The path option has an advanced syntax to handle injection of parameters.